 Dedicated Intellectuals of the People

-- To impact positive peer influence.
+- To develop positive peer and mentor relationships

 DIOP meets every Tuesday in Stokes 139